chelobotix/Roman-Emperors-Capstone/README.md

   https://github.com/chelobotix/Roman-Emperors-Capstone.git
 ```

-To install the necessary dependencies, you can run:
+To install the necessary dependencies, you should run:

 ### `npm install`